Bullett Raja: Plot

-While representing Ram Babu Shukla in an important meeting, Raja and Rudra are insulted by Bajaj (Gulshan Grover).
-In order to teach him a lesson, Raja and Rudra kidnap Bajaj while he is in the process of pretend interviewing a girl named Mitali (Sonakshi Sinha) for the role of an actress.
+While representing Ram Babu Shukla in an important meeting, Raja and Rudra are insulted by Balraj Bajaj (Gulshan Grover).
+In order to teach him a lesson, Raja Mishra and Rudra Tripathi kidnap Bajaj while he is in the process of pretend interviewing a girl named Mitali (Sonakshi Sinha) for the role of an actress.
 They extort money from Bajaj, and in the process, Raja started to develop feelings for Mitali.
 On the advice of Shukla, Raja, Rudra, and Mitali, go to Mumbai until matters settle and avoid any attacked from Bajaj.
 Raja proposes to Mitali, and Rudra approves of their relationship.
-Later they return to UP, and while Raja is getting his sister's engagement done, Bajaj arrives at their house with a shooter Sumer Yadav (Ravi Kishan), and kills Rudra.
+Later they return to UP, and for Intermission scene while Raja is getting his sister's engagement done, Bajaj arrives at their house with a shooter, Sumer Yadav (Ravi Kishan), has between for revolver gun and bullett and three killing shootout side for Rudra Tripathi (Jimmy Sheirgill).

-Raja takes his revenge by killing Bajaj, which turns all political and business fraternity against him.
-They all want him dead in order to gain Bajaj's money which is needed to fund their election campaigns but is being held by Shirivastav.
+after Intermission scene Raja takes doing oath for Rudra's death revenge for Rudra's death final funeral his revenge by killing Balraj Bajaj and Sumer Yadav, which turns all political and business fraternity against him.
+They all want him dead in order to gain Bajaj's money, which is needed to fund their election campaigns but is being held by Shirivastav.
 They plot to kill him by appointing a police officer from Chambal, Arun Singh Munna (Vidyut Jammwal).
 Raja meanwhile moves to Kolkata with Mitali, where their romance furthers.
 Upon returning from Kolkata, Raja finds Sumer and kills him in front of Arun, and in the following fight, he spares Arun's life.
 A mole in Raja's gang (Gaurav Dixit), ordered by Shukla, plots to kill Raja.
 According to the plan, Arun will kill Raja, but then the mole will kill Arun to appease the youth that supports Raja.
 Raja finds out about the plan and reveals it to Arun.
 Together, they kill the mole and fake Raja's death.
 In the end, it shows Raja leaving with Mitali for a new life, and Arun is also shown to be leaving with them.